Five Tips for Hiring the Right Ghostwriter

 Now, what happens if, say, most of her samples are biographies, and you want to write a corporate tell-all or a steamy romance novel?
 That brings us to the next tip . . .

-2. Discuss style.
-Some ghostwriters are specialists – for example, they may be especially good at writing romance novels or business books.
+Some ghostwriters are specialists – for example, they may be especially good at family history or business books.
 Other ghostwriters are more flexible, and are capable of writing in a variety of styles and voices about a wide range of topics.
 So, if you don’t see the style you’re looking for in her samples, just ask.
 If you’ve got a style in mind, talk to her about it.
 Even better, prepare a list of books and authors whose style you’d like to emulate in your own book.
 It’s an easy way to give your prospective ghostwriter a frame of reference.

 Hiring a ghostwriter is an important decision – after all, you’ll be working closely with her every step of the way to bring your story to life – from the early outlining and research stages to the final editing and publishing.
 It will be a long relationship, so it’s important that you find a skilled ghostwriter that you’ll feel comfortable working with over the long haul.